love-your-parens/innit/README.md

 - Section names and key names are all case-sensitive
 - Comments are not preserved
 - Multiple nesting is not supported
 - Decoded values are not implicitly type-cast, e.g. `false` will produce a string `"false"` - not a boolean

+*Innit* is not an advanced parser.
+It operates on a simplified, pattern-based model.
+It's quite likely to trip over gotchas.

 ## Installation